Tytus, Romek i A'Tomek

 Tytus, Romek i A'Tomek (eng.
-Tytus, Romek, and A'Tomek) is the longest-published and one of the most popular Polish comic book series, created by Henryk Jerzy Chmielewski (aka Papcio Chmiel) in 1957 and concluded in 2009.
+Tytus, Romek, and A'Tomek) is the longest-published and one of the most popular Polish comic book, created by Henryk Jerzy Chmielewski (aka Papcio Chmiel) in 1957 and concluded in 2009.
 It centers on Romek and A'Tomek, two Boy Scouts, and Tytus de Zoo, a chimpanzee with the ability of human speech.

-It's considered one of the classic Polish children's comics and one of the most popular Polish comic book series.
+It's considered one of the classic Polish children's comics and one of the most popular Polish comic books.

 History

 The strip debuted in Polish magazine Świat Młodych in 1957, and the first book was published in 1966.
 In 2006 the series was described as the longest-running Polish comic book series.

 Henryk Jerzy Chmielewski announced in May 2009 that the main Tytus, Romek i A'Tomek series will no longer be published, but special thematic albums, with new adventures, were still published periodically until the author's death in 2021.
 By 2017 the series consisted of 31 volumes, and six special albumes, as well as a number of episodic short strip and media tie-ins, some of which were collected into dedicated albums.